 Financial inclusion is a key enabler to reduce poverty.
-It offers access to affordable and appropriate financial products and services meeting the needs of targeted individuals and businesses: having a transaction account is the first step, followed by extra payments, savings, credit and insurance tools.
+It offers access to affordable and appropriate financial products and services, meeting the needs of targeted individuals and businesses: having a transaction account is the first step, followed by extra payments, savings, credit and insurance tools.
 Exclusion from basic financial services does not only concern developing countries.
+Advanced economies are also exposed to this social challenge.
+In high income economies like the US reveal unbaked adults' rates above 5%1.

-Financial institutions are in a privileged situation to support gender equality via their products and services.
+Financial institutions like asset managers and insurance companies are in a privileged situation to support gender equality via their financial and insurance products.
 Financial institutions are enablers of women's capacity as entrepreneurs.
 They may also help women in vulnerable situations by mentoring and training on key financial services.